Alfresco/docs-alfresco/content-accelerator/latest/using/user-guide.md

 An example of a business scenario that utilizes the Content Accelerator Forms is the Policy and Procedure (PnP) scenario.
 Check out the PnP's action to Create a Change Form and or the Typical Use Case Scenarios for more information about a real world example using this Content Accelerator feature.

 ### Form Fields

-This area will help you understand the various form controls that you'll encounter when filling out forms in Content Accelerator
+This area will help you understand the various form controls that you'll encounter when filling out forms in Content Accelerator.

 #### Auto Complete